Amiga: Later models

-Similar high-end/low-end models would make up the Amiga line for the rest of its history; follow-on designs included the Amiga 3000/Amiga 500 Plus/Amiga 600, and the Amiga 4000/Amiga 1200.
+Similar high-end/low-end models would make up the Amiga line for the rest of its history; follow-on designs included the Amiga 3000 in 1990, the Amiga 500 Plus in 1991, the Amiga 600 and the Amiga 4000/Amiga 1200 in 1992.
 These models incorporated a series of technical upgrades known as the ECS and AGA, which added higher resolution displays among many other improvements and simplifications.